JuliaLang/julia/stdlib/Pkg3/docs/src/index.md

 ### Adding packages to the project

-Let's say we want to use the standard library package `Random` and the registered package `JSON` in our project.
+Let’s say we want to use the standard library package `Random` and the registered package `JSON` in our project.
 We simply `add` these packages:

 ```